lesibius/pyFT/README.md

 request.addGenericResultContext('maxResults',10,isNumeric=True) #Some generic (i.e. not built-in of the wrapper) result context
 ```

 Now, our request is almost done.
-You can have a look at hit with the _build method of the FTRequest instance.
+You can have a look at it with the _build method of the FTRequest instance.
 ```python
 #Note that if you are working in the Python interpreter and you want to make sure that your request is correct before sending it, you can print it with the _build method:
 print(request._build())